banner svg (1)

 Get the children involved

 Encourage your class to speak about lessons and activities they’ve completed since the last newsletter.
-Ask them about the values they learned or the most interesting activity of the month.
+Ask them about the skills they learned or the most interesting activity of the month.
 Include their quotes or videos in the newsletter and add a transcript or captions.

 Another idea is to showcase children's artwork for the month.
 Choose the best pieces and highlight them in the newsletter.